 Toll Brothers Announces Opening of Emerson Park at Metro Crossing in Fremont, California

-/EIN News/ -- FREMONT, Calif., May 04, 2023 (GLOBE NEWSWIRE) -- Toll Brothers, Inc. (NYSE:TOL), the nation’s leading builder of luxury homes, today announced the highly anticipated opening for sale of Emerson Park at Metro Crossing, an exclusive luxury condo community featuring only 48 homes located in Fremont, California.
+FREMONT, Calif., May 04, 2023 (GLOBE NEWSWIRE) -- Toll Brothers, Inc. TOL, the nation's leading builder of luxury homes, today announced the highly anticipated opening for sale of Emerson Park at Metro Crossing, an exclusive luxury condo community featuring only 48 homes located in Fremont, California.
 Offering seven home designs and resort-style onsite amenities, this exclusive community is the final building to be released in the highly desirable Metro Crossing master-planned community.

 Emerson Park at Metro Crossing is an intimate collection of premier one- and two-story condominium homes designed with classic sophistication and modern creativity and priced from $1.1 million.
 The community is centered around a peaceful courtyard and offers a fusion of luxury and convenience.
 Homes include open floor plans, first-floor primary bedroom suites, lofts, versatile flex rooms, private two-car garages, indoor/outdoor living features, and Toll Brothers' innovative designs and quality craftsmanship.